jroehl/gsheet.action/README.md

 - args
   - [spreadsheetId]?:string - The id of the spreadsheet (needed if no previous command set the spreadsheetId globally)
   - [minRow=1]?:number - Starting row of the operation
-  - [minCol=1]?:number - Starting row of the operation
+  - [minCol=1]?:number - Starting column of the operation
   - [maxRow]?:number - Last row of the operation
-  - [maxCol]?:number - Last row of the operation
+  - [maxCol]?:number - Last column of the operation
   - [range]?:string - Range in a1 notation to be used for the operation
   - [hasHeaderRow]?:boolean - If the first row should be treated as header row
   - [worksheetTitle]?:string - The title of the worksheet (needed if no previous command set the worksheetTitle globally)